Written by Charlotte Cederwall

 - Facilitating an exit process from the majority shareholder — something all PE-chairs are likely to need to do during an investment cycle.
 Here, the role of the chair continues to be pivotal in ensuring all objectives and aspirations are aligned, alongside coordinating activities and resources, helping to manage any disruption, and supporting the CEO in navigating the complexities and demands of running a company whilst also facing the pressure of delivering upon an ultimate exit.

-With the increasing potential impact of a chair on an investment and, in turn, on value creation, the time and commitment required from the role is rising.
+With the increasing potential impact of an independent chair on an investment and, in turn, on value creation, the time and commitment required from the role is rising.
 A chair needs to be accessible and engaged with all levels of the organization, not just with the Board.
 They must also be able to get to the heart of the business and people’s objectives.
-A day a week time commitment is now commonplace.
+A one day per week time commitment is now commonplace.
 There are characteristics and behaviors investors seek when appointing a chair beyond that, too.